Princess Adelheid-Marie of Anhalt-Dessau: Grand Duchess consort of Luxembourg

 Duke Adolph supported the Austrian Empire in the Austro-Prussian War of 1866.
 After Austria's defeat, Nassau was annexed to the Kingdom of Prussia and Adolph and Marie Adelheid lost their throne on 20 September 1866.

 In 1890, King William III of the Netherlands died.
 His only daughter, Wilhelmina, succeeded on his death without surviving male issue to the Dutch throne, but was excluded from the succession to the Grand Duchy of Luxembourg by the House treaty between the two branches of the House of Nassau.
 The Grand Duchy, which had been linked to the Netherlands since 1815, passed to the Dutch royal family's distant relative – the dispossessed Duke Adolphe – on 23 November 1890, in accordance with the Nassau Family Pact.
 Marie Adelheid now became Grand Duchess of Luxembourg.

 Death

-Marie Adelheid died on 24 November 1916 in Königstein im Taunus, German Empire.
+Marie Adelheid died on 24 November 1916, aged 82, in Königstein im Taunus, German Empire.